danielyxie/bitburner/markdown/bitburner.hacknet.spendhashes.md

 boolean

-True if the upgrade is successfully purchased, and false otherwise..
+True if the upgrade is successfully purchased, and false otherwise.

 ## Remarks